Projection hypothesis in the setting for the quantum Jarzynski equality: Conclusion

 where $\widehat{\varrho}$ is the terminal quantum state of the system and $\widehat{\varrho}_{\rm can}$ is the initially prepared canonical thermal equilibrium quantum state of the system at temperature $T$ \cite{Donald}.
 Here, the relative von Neumann entropy is always non-negative: $\Delta F\ge 0$.
-It should be noted that this expression for the work was extended, in the single-shot work (i.e., work is deterministic and has no fluctuations), to the Gibbs-preserving and completely-positive and trace-preserving map of the system in the context of quantum resource theory, where the resource is the extractable work or work of state formation and the thermodynamic limit of the system is unnecessary \cite{SagawaBook,Res1,Res2,Res3,ResReview}.}}
+It should be noted that this information-theoretical expression (\ref{eq:WF1}) and (\ref{eq:WF2}) for the work was extended, in the single-shot work, to the Gibbs-preserving and completely-positive and trace-preserving map of the system in the context of quantum resource theory, where the extractable work from a resource and the work required to create a resource are each individually regarded as the work and the thermodynamic limit of the system is unnecessary \cite{Sagawa,Res1,Res2,Res3,ResReview}.

-{{The second stage is to incorporate the {\it dynamical} process in quantum measurement, the measurement-based feedback process, and the reset process of the measurement outcome stored in the memory system (i.e., the agent) in the context of the quantum thermodynamics of information \cite{SU,Nature,SU2}.
-In this theory, quantum measurement is treated as a projective quantum measurement that is done in the ensemble description \cite{SU,MT} in the POVM measurement, which is the projective quantum measurement of the memory system (not of the composite system) after entangling the system with the memory system by a unitary time evolution, and the physical substance of event reading (i.e., the projection hypothesis) is treated as a black box and is not considered.
-As mentioned above, the extractable work $-W_{\rm f.b.}$ by the measurement-based feedback process has the information-theoretical origin
+The second stage is to incorporate quantum measurement, the measurement-based feedback process, and the reset process of the measurement outcome stored in the memory system (i.e., the agent) in the context of the quantum thermodynamics of information \cite{SU1,Nature1,SU2}.
+In this theory, quantum measurement is treated as a projective quantum measurement that is done in the ensemble description \cite{SU1,MT} and in the general POVM measurement, which is the projective quantum measurement of the memory system (not of the composite system) after entangling the system with the memory system by a unitary time evolution of the composite system, and the physical substance of event reading (i.e., the projection hypothesis) is treated as a black box and is not considered.
+As mentioned above, the extractable quantum work $-W_{\rm f.b.}$ by the measurement-based feedback process has the information-theoretical origin

-where the QC-mutual information $I_{\rm QC}$ satisfies $0\le I_{\rm QC}\le H(\{p\})$ for the Shannon entropy $H(\{p\})$ of the outcome probabilities $\{p\}$ of the POVM measurement and reduces to the classical mutual information in the case of a classical measurement \cite{SU}.
-However, to perform the {\it dynamical} process in the projective quantum measurement and to reset the memory, work $W_{\rm meas}$ and work $W_{\rm reset}$ are required to be done by the memory system, respectively.
+where the QC-mutual information $I_{\rm QC}$ satisfies $0\le I_{\rm QC}\le H(\{p\})$ for the Shannon entropy $H(\{p\})$ of the outcome probabilities $\{p\}$ in the POVM measurement and reduces to the classical mutual information in the case of a classical measurement \cite{SU1}.
+However, to perform projective quantum measurement in the ensemble description \cite{SU1,MT} and to reset the memory, quantum work $W_{\rm meas}$ and quantum work $W_{\rm reset}$ are required to be done to the thermodynamic memory system, respectively.
 The lower bound of their sum is given by \cite{SU2}